Newark, NJ - Penn Station (NWK)

 The platforms are enclosed with walls of buff brick punctuated by horizontal bands of windows; the roof also has skylights to let in additional sunlight.
 The train shed’s highly visible arched trusses resemble those of the suburban concourse at Philadelphia’s 30th Street station, which was constructed in the same period.
 Where the various steel components meet, the exposed rivets give a sense of strength and solidity befitting the PRR, which at the height of its wealth and influence in the early 20th century was considered one of the world’s most formidable corporations.
 Down at street level where the viaduct passes over roadways, the entryways display sculptural ornamentation including eagles that survey the scene with firm gazes and outstretched wings.

-In the late 1990s, Newark Penn Station was renovated by New Jersey Transit at a total cost of $40.8 million.
+In the late 1990s, Newark Penn Station was renovated by NJ TRANSIT at a total cost of $40.8 million.
 Planned and executed by the architectural firm of Beyer, Blinder & Belle with Vollmer Associates, the project addressed the complete rehabilitation of the building, which was listed on the National Register of Historic Places in 1978.
 The work entailed the cleaning and re-pointing of the exterior masonry; removal of lead paint and asbestos; cleaning and restoration of the walls, floors, and ceiling of the main waiting room; repair and polishing of the decorative metal work and the Zodiac chandeliers; and renovation of the ticket desks and office areas.
 In addition, a new 20,000 square foot concourse and waiting room was added to allow access to the intercity and commuter rail platforms from the east side of the building.

 Over the next decade, access to the facility was enhanced through work funded with approximately $14 million granted through the Federal Transit Administration’s Bus and Bus Facilities Program.
 Under the American Recovery and Reinvestment Act of 2009, $17.3 million was awarded to New Jersey Transit to improve vehicular and pedestrian movements around the station.
 Drop-off and pick-up areas were enlarged to solve congestion problems on the west side of the building and new landscaping, signage, and lighting created a more inviting realm for those on foot.